 While managing projects is highly complex at the best of times, for architects project management is a whole other beast entirely.
 No matter how small your architectural office is, every project requires faultless coordination, resource management, tool management, time tracking and invoicing if it’s going to work.
 When you throw field reporting, construction coordination and a ton of external consultants into the mix, things quickly become overwhelming.

-Luckily there’s a ton of bespoke project management software for architects out there – you just need to pick the right one.
+For a large architectural firm, it’s often more efficient to build tailored project management software that will answer their specific needs.
+When it comes to small architectural firms, luckily there’s a ton of bespoke project management software for architects out there – you just need to pick the right one.
 All-in-one solutions keep all project management in one system, but can be too generalist to be truly useful – providing a collection of lackluster features.
 Targeted niche software excels at doing a few jobs extremely well, but increases the number of tool subscriptions you have on the go.
 Of course, all software can suffer from poor usability – with clunky interfaces that require ongoing management or input – sucking hours out of your day.

 So where do you start?
 To cut through the noise, here are some of the best-in-class project management software for architects worth investigating.